-BK virus reactivation in KT patients is due to T cell immune deficiencies caused by intensive immunosuppressive induction therapy followed by maintenance immunosuppressive treatment.
+BK virus reactivation in KT patients is due to T-cell immune deficiencies caused by intensive immunosuppressive induction therapy followed by maintenance immunosuppressive treatment.
 BKV reactivation causes interstitial nephritis and progressive allograft injury.
 Routine screening for BKV reactivation after transplantation has been widely recommended and is performed at most transplant centers.
 The goal of diagnosing and managing BK viremia early in the course of active infection is to prevent allograft failure that is associated with BKV-associated nephropathy.
 BK viremia is detected in up to 20% of KT patients and up to 50% of patients with BK viremia progresses to BK nephropathy, resulting in decreased graft function and graft survival.
 Nearly half of all patients who develop BK nephropathy experience allograft failure.
 Because KT patients remain on immunosuppression for life, BK viremia and BK nephropathy onset is not restricted to the first year post-transplant.
 There are currently no FDA- or EMA-approved therapies for the treatment of BK viremia or BK nephropathy in KT patients.
 Treatment primarily involves reduction of immunosuppression.
-However, this results in patients being at increased risk of immune mediated acute allograft rejection
+However, this results in patients being at increased risk of immune mediated acute allograft rejection.

-We plan to initiate a proof-of-concept trial with Viralym-M for the treatment of BKV in KT patients in the first half of 2021, with interim data expected in 2021.
-This Phase 2 trial is expected to be multicenter, randomized, double-blind, placebo-controlled trial designed to assess the safety, tolerability and effectiveness of adoptively transferred Viralym-M in KT patients with BK viremia.
+We have initiated a proof-of-concept trial with Viralym-M for the treatment of BKV in KT patients, with interim data expected in 2021.
+This Phase 2 multicenter, randomized, double-blind, placebo-controlled trial is designed to assess the safety, tolerability and effectiveness of adoptively transferred Viralym-M in KT patients with BK viremia.